Rafael-Silva-Menezes/Tasks-Schedules-Api/README.md

 - Implement caching for performance improvement
 - Implement validation for overlapping schedules
 - Implement GraphQL for more detailed queries
+- Implement one lambda function to notify the user about the schedule near

 ## About the API